UPDATED: 80 Ecommerce Statistics Retailers Need to Know in 2020

-Alternative financing is a powerful way to introduce innovation into the e-commerce funnel.
-Bread’s white-label software integrates with e-commerce platforms and allows consumers to spread payments over time with zero interest levied.
+Alternative financing is a powerful way to introduce innovation into the ecommerce funnel.
+Bread’s white-label software integrates with ecommerce platforms and allows consumers to spread payments over time with zero interest levied.
 This allows retailers to increase consumer purchasing power while reducing pain points around big-ticket purchases.

 Pay-over-time options are just one way of reducing friction around payment.
 Find out more about how to create frictionless checkouts.

-- Shopping was the fastest-growing use for our phones in 2017, up 54% year-over-year. (source: Shopify)
+Shopping was the fastest-growing use for our phones in 2017, up 54% year-over-year. (source: Shopify)

-- Total m-commerce sales for 2017 was $156 billion. (source: Statista)
+Total m-commerce sales for 2019 was $2.32 trillion. (source: Oberlo)

-- 79% of all smartphone users have made a purchase on their smartphone in the last six months. (source: OuterBox)
+79% of all smartphone users have made a purchase on their smartphone in the last six months. (source: OuterBox)

-- 40% of consumers will go to a competitor after a poor m-commerce experience. (source: OuterBox)
+40% of consumers will go to a competitor after a poor m-commerce experience. (source: OuterBox)

-- 80% of shoppers used a mobile phone inside of a physical store to either look up product reviews, compare prices, or find alternative store locations. (source: OuterBox)
+80% of shoppers used a mobile phone inside of a physical store to either look up product reviews, compare prices, or find alternative store locations. (source: OuterBox)

-- If a user has a negative experience with a brand’s mobile site, they are 62% less likely to purchase from that company in the future. (source: Think with Google)
+If a user has a negative experience with a brand’s mobile site, they are 62% less likely to purchase from that company in the future. (source: Think with Google)

-- Mobile load times can impact conversions by up to 20%. (source: Think with Google)
+Mobile load times can impact conversions by up to 20%. (source: Think with Google)

 How to Improve Mobile Performance

-Mobile-first e-commerce starts with addressing pain points around mobile shopping.
+Mobile-first ecommerce starts with addressing pain points around mobile shopping.
 Back in 2017, Comscore found that 20% of consumers cited security worries as their biggest barrier to buying on mobile.
 Retailers can go a long way towards allaying those worries through up-to-date technology:

 - Running your site on HTTPS rather than HTTP guarantees that consumer data stays safe.

-- Using a reputable e-commerce platform like Shopify or Magento means your e-commerce store is automatically PCI compliant, a guarantee that you’re handling credit card information in a secure environment.
+- Using a reputable ecommerce platform like Shopify or Magento means your ecommerce store is automatically PCI compliant, a guarantee that you’re handling credit card information in a secure environment.

 Email and Social Media Marketing

-- Abandoned cart emails have a 45% open rate. (source: Moosend)
+Abandoned cart emails have a 45% open rate. (source: Moosend)

-- 1/3 of online purchases begin on social platforms. (source: GeoMarketing)
+One-third of online purchases begin on social platforms. (source: GeoMarketing)

-- 71% of consumers don’t trust sponsored social media ads, and 69% don’t trust advertisements. (source: HubSpot)
+71% of consumers don’t trust sponsored social media ads, and 69% don’t trust advertisements. (source: HubSpot)

-- Over 75% of consumers are inspired to purchase by images and video content. (source: GeoMarketing)
+Over 75% of consumers are inspired to purchase by images and video content. (source: GeoMarketing)

-- 66% of Gen Z shoppers regularly use Instagram, compared with only 40% of millennials. (source: Accenture)
+66% of Gen Z shoppers regularly use Instagram, compared with only 40% of millennials. (source: Accenture)

 How to Improve Email and Social Media Performance

 As the stats show, social shopping is here to stay, especially among younger consumers.
-E-commerce retailers that use social media to tell a strong brand story and create dynamic communities have a better chance of winning, and keeping, customers.
+Ecommerce retailers that use social media to tell a strong brand story and create dynamic communities have a better chance of winning and keeping customers.

 Start by finding out which network your highest Lifetime Value customers are using and strategize content specifically for that channel.
 For instance, if your target consumer is on Instagram, campaigns involving user-generated content may work well.
-You can see this strategy in action at online furniture store Wayfair, which asks shoppers to share images of their purchases with the hashtag #WayfairAtHome.
-The store then reposts these images with links to buy the items, maximizing social proof and social community.

-- 82% of consumers defined an immediate response as “important” or “very important” when buying from a company, speaking with a salesperson, or asking a question about a product or service. (source: HubSpot)
+82% of consumers defined an immediate response as “important” or “very important” when buying from a company, speaking with a salesperson, or asking a question about a product or service. (source: HubSpot)

 90% of customers rate an immediate response as important or very important when they have a support question. (source: HubSpot)

 80% of consumers have said they stopped doing business with a company because of poor customer service. (source: HubSpot)